EyeAutomate API

 Creating a Custom Command

-A custom Java Class must contain the executeCommand method:
+A custom Java class must contain the executeCommand method:

 public Boolean executeCommand(String[] commandParameters, Properties scriptParameters)

-Java libraries (jar files) located in the “custom” folder are automatically loaded by EyeAutomate at runtime.
+Java libraries (JAR files) located in the “custom” folder are automatically loaded by EyeAutomate at runtime.

 public String getHelp()